PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 from that same product by `max_abs=11772`, mean absolute error `326.5231577555339`, over 24,453 elements, identically at every graph optimization level from disabled through all.
-This divergence starts at the first encoder MatMulInteger even though the preceding DynamicQuantizeLinear differs at only two of 196,608 UINT8 elements by one.
-The final no-skip report has `max_abs=1.8257164359092712`, `rmse=1.2055165591872465`, and cosine similarity `0.9637255350014788`.
+This divergence starts at the first encoder MatMulInteger even though the then-current preceding DynamicQuantizeLinear differed at only two of 196,608 UINT8 elements by one.
+That pre-correction final report had `max_abs=1.8257164359092712`.
 Emulating a host-specific saturating CPU kernel would violate portable ONNX integer-matmul semantics, so the exact lowering is retained and the previous failure-signature hash remains fixed.

+DynamicQuantizeLinear now uses nearest-even `ROUND` for both zero-point and data quantization, and rounds `x / scale` before adding the integer zero point.
+The previous `+0.5` then CAST path was half-up, and adding a large zero point before rounding could erase a just-below-half fraction in FLOAT32.
+Synthetic tests cover exact half values with both zero and odd nonzero zero points.
+Of the active Tier 0–4 corpus, only `afhq_generator.v11.quant.onnx` and `bertsquad-12-int8.onnx` contain this op; the only other occurrence is the excluded Tier 4 timeout `vision_encoder_uint8.onnx`.

+For `afhq_generator.v11.quant.onnx`, input DynamicQuantizeLinear now agrees at every element and the first residual mismatch moves after an InstanceNormalization difference of `4.76837158203125e-07`.
+Later quantization boundaries still amplify sparse one-quantum differences through the decoder.
+The final no-skip result improves from baseline `max_abs=0.22717905044555664` to `0.21375656127929688`, with RMSE `0.03692099507463561` and cosine similarity `0.999052579433886`; it remains a normal threshold failure with reason `instance_normalization_drift_amplified_by_dynamic_quantization_decoder`.
+The corrected BERT path remains dominated by ONNX Runtime's saturating CPU MatMulInteger behavior; its no-skip fixed-seed maximum is now `2.001576066017151`, with RMSE `1.2972128029177183` and cosine similarity `0.9616353624777596`.

 `campp_vin.onnx` is promoted from an historical accuracy failure to a normal pass.
 Its concretized dynamic-time artifact fails during XNNPACK reshape